aiforged/docs/services/understanding-services.md

 ![](../assets/19.png)

-* Allows you to Add a Service to this Service
+* Allows you to Add a Service to this Service [Click Here](services/understanding-services.md)

 ![](../assets/20.png)